fck-language/cflp/README.md

 # Context free language parser

+> NOTE: THis crate may not work perfectly sometimes.
+It's currently being stress-tested and fixed when problems are found.
+The next version will hopefully include a large number of big fixes.

 This crate provides functionality for parsing context-free languages and was written for use with [fck](https://github.com/fck-language/fck).
 The [documentation](https://fck-language.github.io/cflp) will also link you to some [benchmarks](https://fck-language.github.io/cflp/bench/report/index.html).
 These were performed on a MacBook Pro with an M1 Pro CPU.
 The times are mainly intended for comparisons and not to be used as absolute values.

 ## Usage